electricbookworks/ebw-training/digital-decisions/text/10-00-what-are-your-priorities.md

 ---
 order: 263
-title: 'Survey: What are you thinking?'
+title: 'Survey: What are your priorities?'
 date: 2010-04-16T18:08:48+00:00
 author: Arthur Attwell
 parent-page: digital-decisions-what-book-publishers-should-know-about-ebooks